UoB-HPC/hpc-course-getting-started/README.md

 This is a collection of documents aiming to introduce the environment and typical workflows in HPC systems.
-The tutorial addresses — and should be useful for — the High Performance Computing (COMS300053) course.
+The tutorial addresses — and should be useful for — the University of Bristol High Performance Computing course.
 Note, however, that we likely cover more material than is directly relevant for the assignments—just because a technique or issue is mentioned in this tutorial, it does _not_ mean that you necessarily need to tackle it in your submitted code or report.

 ## Structure